-The PM will operate on either 115 or 230 VAC (+15% to -25%) input at 50-60 Hz.
-Input voltage selection is explained in the INSTALLATION section.
-No adjustment is required for 50 or 60 Hz. operation.
+The PM will operate on 90-264 VAC input at 47-63 Hz.
+No input voltage selection or adjustment is required for 115/230 VAC, 50 or 60 Hz. operation.

 AC input is protected against over-current and internal short circuit conditions by the circuit breaker/input power switch on the front panel.
 When this switch is in the on position and DC is available at the output terminal, the "ON" indicator L.E.D. on the left side of the front panel will illuminate.